Andrew Marvell: After the Restoration

-The monarchy was restored in England in 1660 by returning of Charles II to his own empire.
+The monarchy was restored in England in 1660 with Charles II as king.
 Marvell avoided punishment for his own co-operation with Cromwell and republicanism more broadly.
 Furthermore, he helped to convince the King not to execute John Milton for his anti-monarchical writings and revolutionary activities.
 The closeness of the relationship between the two former colleagues is indicated by the fact that Marvell contributed an eloquent prefatory poem, entitled "On Mr. Milton's Paradise Lost", to the second edition of Milton's epic Paradise Lost.
 According to a biographer: "Skilled in the arts of self-preservation, he was not a toady."

 In 1661 Marvell was re-elected MP for Hull in the Cavalier Parliament.
 He eventually came to write several long and bitterly satirical verses against the corruption of the court.
 This work was mostly circulated in less public manuscript form, however some was anonymously published in print.
 The verses were too politically sensitive and too dangerous to be published under his name until well after the writer's death.
 Marvell took up opposition to the 'court party', and satirised them as his main target.
 In his longest verse of satire, Last Instructions to a Painter, written in 1667, Marvell responded to the political corruption that had contributed to English failures during the Second Anglo-Dutch War.
 The poem was only published in print after the Revolution of 1688–9.
 The poem instructs an imaginary painter on how to portray the state without a proper navy to defend them.
 The state is led by men without intelligence or courage, a corrupt and dissolute court, and dishonest officials.
 Of another such satire, Samuel Pepys, himself a government official, commented in his diary, "Here I met with a fourth Advice to a Painter upon the coming in of the Dutch and the End of the War, that made my heart ake to read, it being too sharp and so true."